Henri Pirenne: Captivity

-In 1914, Belgium was invaded by the German Empire and placed under German military occupation.
-How involved Pirenne was in the Belgian resistance during World War I is not known.
-What is known is that Pirenne was questioned by German occupiers on 18 March 1916, and subsequently arrested.
-The occupying army had ordered striking professors at the University of Ghent to continue teaching.
-Pirenne's son Pierre had been killed in the fighting at the Battle of the Yser in October 1914.
+Belgium was invaded by the German Empire in August 1914.
+After several months of fighting, the majority of the country was placed under German military occupation.
+Ghent University closed at the time of the invasion.
+One of Pierenne's four sons, Pierre, was killed fighting in the Belgian army at the Battle of the Yser in November 1914.

+From 1915, the German occupation authorities sought to re-open Ghent University.
+The aim, in line with the Flemish policy (Flamenpolitik) was to transform it into a Dutch-language institution in line with the longstanding aspirations of the Flemish Movement.
+Pirenne opposed the move on patriotic grounds and was supported by colleagues including the fellow historian Paul Fredericq who had been a longstanding advocate of the "Flemishisation" of the university.
+Pirenne and Fredericq were both arrested in March 1916 and deported to Germany.
 The German officer questioning Pirenne asked why he insisted on answering in French when it was known that Pirenne spoke excellent German and had done postgraduate studies at Leipzig and Berlin.
-Pirenne responded: "I have forgotten German since 3 August 1914", the date of the German invasion of Belgium, part of Germany's war plan to defeat France.
+Pirenne responded: "I have forgotten German since 3 August 1914", date of the German invasion of Belgium.
+The imprisonment of the Ghent professors raised protests in neutral countries.

 Pirenne was held in Crefeld, then in Holzminden, and finally in Jena, where he was interned from 24 August 1916 until the end of the war.
 He was denied books, but he learned Russian from soldiers captured on the Eastern Front and subsequently read Russian-language histories made available to him by Russian prisoners.
 This gave Pirenne's work a unique perspective.
-At Jena, he began his history of medieval Europe, starting with the fall of Rome.
+At Jena, he began his history of Medieval Europe, starting with the fall of Rome.
 He wrote completely from memory.
 Rather than a blow-by-blow chronology of wars, dynasties and incidents, A History of Europe presents a big-picture approach to social, political and mercantile trends.
-It is remarkable not only for its historical insight but also its objectivity, especially considering the conditions under which it was written.